 Each module’s documentation should link to a HEX file.
 That file is the program that needs to be uploaded to the arduino.
 There are multiple ways to do that, but none of them are especially user friendly.

-At some point in the future, I will probably make a dedicated tool for flashing firmware.
-Until then, I recommend using avrdudess.
+At some point in the future, I will probably make a dedicated tool for flashing firmware, but until then I recommend using avrdudess.
 If you are on windows, you can download the latest release from the releases page and it should just work.
 If you are on Mac or Linux, refer to the documentation.

-If you are comfortable with the command line, you can also use avrdude or ravedude.
-Or, just google “How to flash hex file to Arduino” for your operating system and seeing if any of the results are helpful.
+If you run into issues, just search for “How to flash hex file to Arduino” for your operating system and see if any of the results are helpful.
+Or open a GitHub issue.
+I’m happy to help!